doubt72/heimdall/doc/query_modules.md

 The module itself should be a subclass of `Heimdall::Query::Modules` and be in a file with the same name as the subclass (class capitalized, file not capitalized).
-When the server is initialized, it will call the `register` class method, i.e., it will call:
+When the server is initialized, it will call the `start` class method, i.e., it will call:

 ```
-Heimdall::Query::Modules::Module.register
+Heimdall::Query::Modules::Module.start
 ```

 Again, assuming the module is called `Module` and is in a file `module.rb`.
 This function should in turn register and queries in the register class method like so:

 ```
 Heimdall.query.interface.register(name, function)